 We will find the deb files for the new kernel on

-The latest kernel's folder should be on the bottom of the page.
-Unless you are feeling particularly adventurous, you should avoid the rc*-unstable versions.
+The most recent kernel's folder should be near the bottom of the page.
+Unless you are feeling particularly adventurous, you should avoid the rc* kernels, which are release candidate versions, and thus unstable.

 Inside the folder, we need to download three files.
 If we have the 64bit version of Ubuntu or Linux Mint installed, we download the _all.deb file and the generic amd64.deb files.